Kamila Valieva: 2024 disqualification by CAS and 2026 Winter Olympics

 On 28 September 2023, CAS "ordered the production of further documentation" and announced that her hearing had been adjourned until 9–10 November.
 It appeared that one of the parties in the case requested a file that had not previously been a part of the proceedings.
 On 10 November, CAS announced that a final decision was expected by the end of January 2024.
 On 29 January 2024, the CAS disqualified Valieva for four years retroactive to 25 December 2021 for an anti-doping rule violation, as a result of the positive test for trimetazidine.
-On 30 January 2024, the ISU disqualified her from the 2022 European Championships and the 2022 Winter Olympics in compliance with the ruling, which in turn caused the stripping of her gold medal at the 2022 European Championships (with the gold, silver, and bronze medals reallocated to Shcherbakova, Trusova, and Loena Hendrickx respectively) and the reallocation of medals in the 2022 Winter Olympics team event to upgrade the United States to gold and Japan to silver while downgrading ROC to bronze.
+On 30 January 2024, the ISU disqualified her from the 2022 European Championships and the 2022 Winter Olympics in compliance with the ruling, which in turn caused the stripping of her gold medal at the 2022 European Championships (with the gold, silver, and bronze medals reallocated to Shcherbakova, Trusova, and Loena Hendrickx respectively) and the reallocation of medals in the 2022 Winter Olympics team event to upgrade the United States to gold and Japan to silver while downgrading the Russian Olympic Committee to bronze.
 Although Valieva would technically be eligible for participation in the 2026 Winter Olympics following her four year suspension, the previous full-scale invasion by Russia of Ukraine in 2022 resulted in further sporting sanctions against Russia which remain in full effect as of February 2024, which would preclude her from participation in the 2026 Winter Olympics unless lifted sufficiently early.

-In March 2023, the IOC published a statement stating that it supported the return of Russian and Belarusian athletes such as Valieva, as long as they did not "actively" support the war and as long as their flag, anthem, colours, and organizations were excluded (thus preventing them from competing under the Russian Olympic Committee as in Tokyo 2020 and Beijing 2022).
+In March 2023, the IOC published a statement stating that it supported the return of Russian and Belarusian athletes such as Valieva, as long as they did not "actively" support the war and as long as their flag, anthem, colors, and organizations were excluded (thus preventing them from competing under the Russian Olympic Committee as in Tokyo 2020 and Beijing 2022).
 The IOC additionally compared the situation to the Independent Olympic Participants at the 1992 Summer Olympics.
 The matter of the terms of the eligibility of Russian athletes at the 2024 Summer Olympics was reported by the Associated Press as allowing 15 Russian 'neutrals' to fully participate apparently allowing for the possibility for Valieva to participate at the 2026 Winter Olympics.
+By the time of the 2026 Winter Olympics, the Russian and Belarusian National Oympic Committees remained suspended for violating the Olympic Truce because of the 2022 Russian invasion of Ukraine.
+As with the 2024 Summer Olympics in Paris, athletes from Russia and Belarus could compete at the 2026 Games as independent Olympians without national identification, under the banner of "Individual Neutral Athletes" (AIN).
+The individual neutral athletes had to be approved by their sport's international federation, and then by an IOC panel.
+In the end, from Russia, only Adeliia Petrosian and Petr Gumennik were allowed to compete at the 2026 Winter Olympics, with Valieva not making the final list of competitors.